ibm-cloud-docs/satellite/providers.md

 ## {{site.data.keyword.cloud_notm}} infrastructure
 {: #ibm-cloud-reqs}

-Review the following host requirements that are specific to hosts that are in {{site.data.keyword.cloud_notm}} infrastructure.
+Review the following host requirements that are specific to hosts that are in {{site.data.keyword.cloud_notm}} classic or VPC infrastructure.
 {: shortdesc}

 Your hosts also must meet the general requirements that are common across providers, such as the RHEL 7 packages and networking setup.
 For more information, see [Host requirements](/docs/satellite?topic=satellite-host-reqs).
 {: note}

 Using {{site.data.keyword.cloud_notm}} infrastructure hosts in {{site.data.keyword.satelliteshort}} is supported only for testing or proof of concept purposes.
-For production workloads, directly use {{site.data.keyword.cloud_notm}} infrastructure services instead.
+For production workloads in your {{site.data.keyword.satelliteshort}} location, use on-premises, edge, or other cloud provider hosts.
+You can also create {{site.data.keyword.openshiftlong_notm}} clusters and add them to a {{site.data.keyword.satelliteshort}} Config cluster group to deploy the same app across your {{site.data.keyword.satelliteshort}} and {{site.data.keyword.cloud_notm}} clusters.
 {: important}

 ### RHEL package updates